percona/k8spxc-docs/docs/haproxy-conf.md

     This service selects Percona XtraDB Cluster members to serve queries following the Round Robin load balancing algorithm.

+!!! note

+    <a name="headless-service"> If you need to configure `cluster1-haproxy` and
+    `cluster1-haproxy-replicas` as a [headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
+    (e.g. to use on the tenant network), add the following [annotation](annotations.md) in the Custom Resource metadata section of the `deploy/cr.yaml`:

+     ```yaml
+    apiVersion: pxc.percona.com/v1
+    kind: PerconaXtraDBCluster
+    metadata:
+      name: cluster1
+      annotations:
+        percona.com/headless-service: true
+      ...
+    ```

+    This annotation works only at service creation time and can't be added later.

 When the cluster with HAProxy is upgraded, the following steps take place.
 First, reader members are upgraded one by one: the Operator waits until the upgraded Percona XtraDB Cluster member becomes synced, and then